 POLE: VÖLKL | TOURISTICK CC

-When selecting skis, boots, and bindings, I always aim for a consistent design for each of these three components.
-If these three components are mismatched, the performance of each component will not be fully realized, so I believe this is the most important thing.
-If I prioritize glide performance, I choose all three components with that same focus; if I prioritize lightness, I choose all three components with that same focus.
-My setup is somewhere in the middle, and I chose it with an emphasis on a balance between enjoyable glide and a comfortable lightness.
-I
+When choosing skis, boots, and bindings, I make sure that the concepts of all three pieces of gear are aligned.
+If they're mismatched, the performance of each piece of gear won't be fully realized, so I think that's the most important thing.
+If you prioritize gliding performance, choose all three pieces that prioritize gliding performance; if you prioritize lightness, choose all three pieces that prioritize lightness.
+My set is somewhere in between, and I chose it with a focus on a balance between enjoyable gliding performance and a weight that I'm happy with.
+I'm

 LOCUS GUIDE SERVICE